willy-b/learning-rasp/README.md

 Solving little problems in Restricted Access Sequence Processing (RASP), a language designed to help one in "Thinking Like Transformers" (title of Weiss et al 2021 paper, https://arxiv.org/abs/2106.06981 ,  which introduced it).

-Used RASP for a final project in Stanford XCS224U class this year to solve ReCOGS_pos ( https://digitalcredential.stanford.edu/check/24288227F20DD8486799B5FF5E8C04CB440129EC0DE44FEB65C4BAFABDBAA68BQWtzR2p1TG45dHowNWg5dXp6UW1kNmdYVVExekNJa1V3R2J5aFdhWi9Lb01MakFZ ) so was trying to keep myself accountable by working through problems in a repo along the way.
+Used RASP for a final project in Stanford XCS224U class in 2024 to solve ReCOGS_pos ( https://digitalcredential.stanford.edu/check/24288227F20DD8486799B5FF5E8C04CB440129EC0DE44FEB65C4BAFABDBAA68BQWtzR2p1TG45dHowNWg5dXp6UW1kNmdYVVExekNJa1V3R2J5aFdhWi9Lb01MakFZ ) so was trying to keep myself accountable by working through problems in a repo along the way.

 Programs in this folder can be interpreted using Weiss et al 2021's RASP interpreter at https://github.com/tech-srl/RASP .